dcsil/jerryrat/diversity.md

 # Subject Matter Experts

 To solve these issues, we will arrange to meet up with professionals from the banks and those working in the marketing/public advertising industries, or credit card specialties.
 They are the field experts in either marketing science or credit cards, and will be more familiar with the Canadian market.
-Apart from these, we will also talk to more entrpreneurers to consult about the
+Apart from these, we will also talk to more entrpreneurers to consult about the how to figure out the problems, the approcahes to them and how to effectively run a business from scratch.

+# Cilent Diversity

+Our financial status has limited us from broadening the views onto those within totally different economic stance.
+There are a considerable portion of population earning below-averaged annual salaries, and they are not supposed to represent those majority who have normal affordability.
+If we are drafting campaigning strategies that embrace higher level of diversity, it entails to cover and consider the images among multiple economic classes.
+Jerryrat is therefore managing to diversifying our customer base by most socio-economic demographics are included.

+# Impact of being undiverse

+The lack of enough representation of one social class may lead to under-performance of the campaigning process and biasedness in the optimization model.
+We are focusing on the credit card product and the card benefits are major concerns while evaluating the data obtained from some biased process.
+Our app also analyses the data and re-adjusts weights related to products, offers, and variables related to the whole process, in order to reach an optimized objective function for further campaign.
+If the bias continues exits, it will be detrimental to campanies that use the app and affect the decision-making routines.